-Florida Department of Transportation and The Florida House of Representatives
+MDX v.
+Florida Department of Transportation and The Florida House of Representatives (Intervenor)

-In May 2019, MDX filed suit in the Second Judicial Circuit, in Leon County, challenging legislative enactments passed in 2017, 2018, and 2019.
-Defendants in the lawsuit are the Florida Department of Transportation and the Florida House ofRepresentatives, who entered the legislation as Intervenors.
-The 2017 and 2018 enactments challenge MDX's toll ratesetting authority, as well as rights vested from the Transfer Agreement.
-The 2019 enactment purports to dissolve MDX and transfer all of its control, assets, and liabilities, to another entity created by that same statute, called the Greater Miami Expressway Agency.
+In May 2019, MDX filed suit in the Second Judicial Circuit, Leon County, challenging legislative enactments passed in 2017, 2018, and 2019.
+The Defendant in the lawsuit is the Florida Department of Transportation (FDOT) and the Florida House of Representatives (FHR) joined the suit as an Intervenor-Defendant.

+The 2017 and 2018 legislation challenged MDX's toll ratesetting authority, as well as rights vested from the FDOT and MDX Transfer Agreement.
+The 2019 enactment purports to dissolve MDX and transfer all of its control, assets, and liabilities, to another entity created by that same statute, called the Greater Miami Expressway Agency (GMX).
 The Authority has asserted various constitutional claims for declaratory and injunctive relief, alleging that the legislative enactments violate two provisions of the Florida Constitution (i) Miami-Dade's Home Rule authority, and (ii) the prohibition on the impairment of contracts.
-By an Order rendered on September 30, 2019, the trial court granted partial summary judgment in MDX's favor, finding the 2019 enactment unconstitutional as a violation of Miami-Dade's Home Rule authority.
-The decision was appealed by Defendants to the First District Court of Appeal, which triggered an automatic stay.
-An automatic stay places the trial court judgement on hold.
-The Florida Department of Transportation has also filed a Petition for Writ of Prohibition arguing that the trial court lacked subject matter jurisdiction over the matter.
-Until the Writ is resolved, further proceedings in the trial court will be stayed.
+By Order rendered on September 30, 2019, the trial court granted partial summary judgement in MDX's favor finding that the 2019 legislation unconstitutional as a violation of Miami-Dade County's Home Rule Authority.
+The trial court's decision was appealed to the First District Court of Appeal, which triggered an automatic stay.
+An automatic stay places the trial court judgement on hold until the appeal is decided.
+FDOT also filed a Petition for Writ of Prohibition arguing that the trial court lacked subject matter jurisdiction over the matter.
+The Writ was denied in June 2020 and now the appeal on the merits is moving forward.
+Currently, all briefs have been submitted to the appellate court and the parties are awaiting for the court to set a date for Oral Arguments.

-In addition to the Home Rule constitutional challenge, the Authority believes that the 2017 Bill and the 2019 Bill conflict with the Authority/FDOT Transfer Agreement, which gave the Authority operational and financial control over the Authority's System, as well as with sections of the Trust Indenture, specifically, the provisions regarding the flow of funds and the payments to the Renewal and Replacement fund.
-In 1996, the FDOT under the Transfer Agreement conveyed and transferred to the Authority full jurisdiction and control over the operation, maintenance, and finances of the Authority's System in perpetuity, including, without limitation, all rights to regulate, establish, collect, and receive tolls thereon.
+As stated above, the Authority also believes that the 2017 and the 2019 legislation is an impairment of the MDX/ FDOT Transfer Agreement and the MDX Trust Indenture.
+In 1996, FDOT under the Transfer Agreement conveyed and transferred to the Authority full jurisdiction and control over the operation, maintenance, and finances of the Authority's System in perpetuity, including, without limitation, all rights to regulate, establish, collect, and receive tolls thereon.
 In exchange, the Authority paid \$80.0 million to defease the outstanding bonds of the State of Florida, and assumed an additional \$11.8 million of liabilities.
+The legislation also impairs sections of the Trust Indenture, specifically, the provisions regarding the flow of funds and the payments to the Renewal and Replacement fund.